scottglenblanch/modularize-terminal-commands/README.md

 Creates commands and aliases to help productivity.

+## Support

+### Script Interpreters
+Current support is for bash and zsh.

+### Operating Systems
 Current version supports MacOsX.
 Future versions will support popular Linux distributions and Windows.

 ## Installation